 Basic Safety Tips

-Regardless of your budget, when you are traveling in Africa keep in mind that you are much richer than the majority of local people around you.
+Regardless of budget, when you are traveling in Africa keep in mind that you are much richer than the majority of local people around you.
 While most people are honest, the sight of a tourist with cash to spare and cameras dangling is too tempting for some.
-To avoid being fodder for con-artists, petty thieves and opportunists keep some of the following safety tips in mind when visiting Africa:
+To avoid being fodder for con-artists, petty thieves, and opportunists keep these safety tips in mind when visiting Africa:

 - Wear a flat money belt that fits underneath your clothes.
 Use this to keep your credit cards, passport, and travelers checks safe.

-- Use a fanny pack or your pockets for your day to day cash.
-I always think of this as a decoy.
+- Use a fanny pack or your pockets for your day-to-day cash as a clever decoy.
 If you get robbed, then all you lose is a day's worth of spending money.

-- Don't wear jewelry, flashy watches or cameras around your neck, you're just inviting trouble.
-Obviously, you'll want to take photos when you travel, just try and be discreet and put your cameras away or leave them in a safe place at your hotel when you're not using them.
+- Don't wear jewelry, flashy watches, or cameras around your neck, you're just inviting trouble.
+Obviously, you'll want to take photos when you travel; just try to be discreet by putting your cameras away or leaving them in a safe place at your hotel when you're not using them.

-- Safes in hotels are not always safe (ironically) so use a lockable pouch or bag to put your valuables in if your hotel has these facilities.
+- Safes in hotels are not always safe (ironically), so use a lockable pouch or bag to store your valuables if your hotel has these facilities.

-- Don't walk alone at night especially in major town and cities and in stick to well lit areas even if you are walking with a group.
-Taxis are available in every African town and its worth the extra money to be safe.
+- Don't walk alone at night, especially in major towns and cities, and stick to well-lit areas, even if you are walking with a group.
+Taxis are available in every African town, and its worth the extra money to be safe.

-- If you are carjacked or held up with a weapon never resist.
-Give your money, belongings, whatever is demanded.
-Most people are hurt because they do not cooperate with demands made.
+- If you are carjacked or held up with a weapon, never resist.
+Relinquish your money, belongings, whatever is demanded immediately.
+Most people are hurt because they don't cooperate.

 If You Are a Victim of Crime

-If you get robbed, mugged or conned while traveling in Africa then you'll first want to get a police report.
+If you get robbed, mugged, or conned while traveling in Africa, get a police report.
 Most insurance companies, travel agencies, and embassies will require a police report before they replace your valuables and/or your passports and tickets.
 A visit to an African police station will be an experience in itself.
 Be polite and friendly and agree to a fee if one is asked for.
 Contact your credit card company directly if your credit cards are stolen.
 Contact your embassy if your passport is stolen.

 Note: If you see a thief run off with your belongings think twice before you yell "THIEF" and give chase.
-Thieves are despised in many African cultures and they will be run down and dealt with on the spot by locals.
+Thieves are despised in many African cultures, and they will be run down and dealt with on the spot by locals.
 You don't want to witness a mob beating a young boy to a pulp for the sake of your watch.
-For this reason, you also have to be extremely careful about accusing anyone of theft especially if you are not 100 percent sure about it.
+For this reason, you also have to be extremely careful about accusing anyone of theft, especially if you are not 100 percent sure that person is the culprit.

 Cons and Scams

-Terrorist acts have taken place in some of Africa's most popular tourist destinations namely Tanzania, Kenya, and Egypt.
-For more information and currents levels of danger see the Travel Warnings issued by governments to warn their citizens about safety in certain troubled countries.
+Terrorist acts have taken place in some of Africa's most popular tourist destinations, namely Tanzania, Kenya, and Egypt.
+For more information and currents levels of danger, read the travel warnings issued by governments to warn citizens about safety in certain troubled countries.